ebemunk/blog/content/2021-12-01-playmates/index.md

 Too bad I have no data on the ethnicity of Playboy's demographics, but I would bet money that this Playmate distribution closely mirrors reader ethnicities as well.

-Also despite their progressive image, only 2019 and 2020 had 40% non-white Playmates, the most it hass ever been in its 67-year history.
+Also despite their progressive image, only 2019 and 2020 had 40% non-white Playmates, the most it has ever been in its 67-year history.

 </div>

 <div data-scrolly="breasts">

-Yes, someone actually recorded this data.
+Yes, someone actually recorded this data..

 This was another surprise for me.
 You can clearly see that enhanced breasts came into prominence starting around 1995 and peaked around